Meneely bell foundries

 The Meneely Bell Foundry was a bell foundry established in 1826 in West Troy (now Watervliet), New York, by Andrew Meneely.
 Two of Andrew's sons continued to operate the foundry after his death, while a third son, Clinton H. Meneely, opened a second foundry across the river with George H. Kimberly in Troy, New York in 1870.
 Initially named the Meneely Bell Company of Troy, this second foundry was reorganized in 1880 as the Clinton H. Meneely Company, then again as the Meneely Bell Company.
 Together, the two foundries produced about 65,000 bells before they closed in 1952.

 Bell locations

-Below is a sample of locations where Meneely Bell Foundry bells can be seen and heard:

-St. Paul Lutheran Church, Pontiac, Illinois...purchased in the late 1860's.

-St. Matthew's German Evangelical Lutheran Church Set of 10 bells cast in West Troy in 1901.
-Three bells added in 1966.
-All bells refurbished in 2008 by Christop Paccard Bellfoundries, Johns Island, SC.